chiselverify/class2020/lab2/README.md

 }
 ```

-Write the test code without exploring the implementation.
+Write the test code without exploring the implementation too much.